RSS Feed

 Affected dogs become disoriented, wander, cry and pace, and can become lost in the house when out of your sight.
 Their behavior can change from confident to frightened, and the awake/sleep cycles may turn upside down.
 Dogs can forget house training, how to find the door or be unable to tell you when they need to “go.”
 And most heartbreaking of all, senile dogs lose interest in petting, ignore their beloved owners or furry friends, and might not recognize you.

 While there’s no cure for CCD, the drug Anipryl (selegiline hydrochloride) is FDA-approved to treat cognitive dysfunction in dogs.
-According to veterinary researchers, about 1/3rd of treated dogs return to normal, another 1/3rd are somewhat helped and the final 1/3rd aren’t helped at all.
+According to veterinary researchers, about 1/3rd of treated dogs return to normal, another 1/3rd improve, and the final 1/3rd aren’t helped at all.
 There also are special diets designed to help turn back the clock on canine senility.
+Bright Mind dog food helped Magic a lot!
 Sadly, even improved dogs eventually revert and again develop senility signs.

 A longer life is not necessarily a better life, especially if your dog no longer recognizes you.
 But there are ways to help your dog stay connected with the world and ward off signs of CCD, simply by exercising his brain.

 2. Slim Pudgy Pooches.
 Overweight dogs have trouble exercising and avoid moving which can allow joints—and brains—to rust.
 Ask your vet for a slimming program that’s safe for your overweight canine.
-Fortunately, Magic hasn’t had a weight problem and continues to have a waist.
+Fortunately, our current dog, Shadow-Pup hasn’t had a weight problem and continues to have a waist.
 I just wish that I had the same metabolism!
+Learn more tips for slimming pudgy pets here.

 3. Adopt Another Pet.
 Proper introductions of a playful younger cat or dog can serve as a furry fountain of youth to an old-fogey dog.
 Even if he’s irked at the young whippersnapper, keeping Junior-Pet in line can keep your dog sharp.
-(Actually, I think Magical-Dawg has “youthened” the Seren-kitty’s c’attitude, and yes–cats can also suffer from senility.)
+When we brought home Magical-Dawg, he helped keep Seren-kitty active.
+Yes—cats can also suffer from senility, and by the time Seren reached 21 years, she displayed signs of kitty dementia.

 4. Practice Commands.
 Just because he’s old doesn’t mean he can’t perform.
 Practice the pleasures that make King’s heart leap for joy—for obedience champions, put him through his paces.
 If he has trouble, adjust the Frisbee toss or vault heights.
 Make necessary accommodations so he can still succeed and feel like the champion he is.